 If there's vermiculite insulation in the attic and you want to remove it, keep in mind the recommendation of the U.S. Environmental Protection Agency is to leave it undisturbed.
-The best is to hire a qualified asbestos removal professional trained and certified to handle asbestos.
+The best option is to hire a qualified asbestos removal professional who is trained and certified to handle asbestos.
 If you have no option but to remove existing asbestos insulation without professional assistance, please consider these steps to ensure your safety:

 - remove insulation safely - secure the attic from the rest of the house

 - wear a HEPA mask

 - water the material adequately to prevent dust

 - seal the debris in leak-tight containers or bags

 - dispose of the debris at approved depots